abinit/abinit/doc/tutorial/eph4isotc.md

 In the case of Gaussian method, one can use a fixed broadening ([[eph_fsmear]] > 0) or an adaptive scheme ([[eph_fsmear]] < 0) in which the broadening is automatically computed from the electron group velocity [[cite:Li2015]].

+!!! important

     The tetrahedron method is more accurate and does not require any broadening parameter.
     Note, however, that in the present implementation the computational cost of the double delta with the tetrahedron method quickly increases with the size of the $\kk$-mesh so the adaptive Gaussian scheme represents a valid alternative, especially when a dense $\kk$-sampling is used.

-The value of the Fermi energy, $\ee_F$, is automatically computed from the KS eigenvalues stored in the input WFK file according to the two input variables [[occopt]] and [[tsmear]].
+The value of the Fermi level, $\ee_F$, is automatically computed from the KS eigenvalues stored in the input WFK file according to the two input variables [[occopt]] and [[tsmear]].
 These parameters are usually equal to the ones used for the GS/DFPT calculation.
 However, it is possible to change the value of $\ee_F$ at the EPH level using three (mutually exclusive) input variables: